CanHobby/RISC-V/README.md

    The IDE will have set up a basic template which includes setting up the clock, delay functions and USART complete with printf.
    Look under >User and you should find "main.c" - this is where things start...  you will probably want to replace this "main/c" with the one from my examples..

-   Right Clicking on "User" should give yo the option add a Directory  ......
+   Right Clicking on "User" should give you the option to add a Directory  ......
 TBCont'd

    ### How to use freeRTOS in Moun River... (no "clumsy")...
    1).  see my <a href="https://github.com/CanHobby/freeRTOS">freeRTOS</a> repo. -- real easy..